The Conflict at a Glance

 1995 Between 50 and 100 people were killed in clashes between government troops and rebels and in rebel attacks on Mindanao cities and towns.

-2010 Negotiations between Moro Islamic Liberation Front (MILF) and President Gloria Arroyo’s government continued in the early part of the year, as both sides pushed for an agreement before Arroyo’s term ended.
+2010 Moro Islamic Liberation Front (MILF) and President Gloria Arroyo’s government worked to achieve an agreement before Arroyo’s term ended.
 An International Monitoring Team led by Malaysia arrived in Mindanao in March to oversee the ceasefire and monitor negotiations.
-Presidential elections were held in May, and Benigno “Noynoy” Aquino III won a landslide victory.
+Presidential elections were held in May and Benigno “Noynoy” Aquino III won a landslide victory.
 Arroyo won a seat in congress.
-Also in May, MILF and Moro National Liberation Front (MNLF) signed an agreement to co-operate more closely.
-In June, MILF and the Aquino government signed a pledge to continue to work on the peace deal.
-In June, powerful provincial clans held a peace dialogue in Maguindanao, aimed at healing their relationships after the 2009 massacre.
-Negotiations between MILF and the government progressed positively through September; MILF announced it would no longer seek “independence” but rather the creation of a “substate” that would remain under a unitary government; and the government said it was optimistic that a peace deal could be reached within six years.
-Also in September, trials into the Maguindanao massacre began.
-In November, the peace talks were hindered by a government request to replace Othman Razak as facilitator.
+Also in May, MILF and Moro National Liberation Front (MNLF) agreed to cooperate more closely.
+In June, MILF and the Aquino government pledged to work on the peace deal.
+The same month, powerful provincial clans held a peace dialogue in Maguindanao, to repair relationships damaged in the 2009 massacre.
+In September, MILF announced it would no longer seek independence, but the creation of a “substate” under a unitary government.
+Also in September, trials relating to the Maguindanao massacre began.
+In November, peace talks stalled when the government requested the replacement of Othman Razak as facilitator.

 2009 Talks between the government and former separatist group Moro National Liberation Front (MNLF) began in March.
 Progress towards a peace deal was made between the government of President Gloria Arroyo and the Moro Islamic Liberation Front (MILF).
 On July 23, Arroyo called for the termination of military offensives on MILF.
 On July 25, both parties signed an agreement to end hostilities and to continue peace talks.
-On Sept.
-15, the National Democratic Front of the Philippines (GRP) and MILF signed an accord to form an International Contact Group (ICG).
-The ICG consists of various impartial states and non-state organizations whose role is to aid in peace negotiations between the GRP and MILF.
-The members were announced on Dec.
-2 and include; the United Kingdom, Japan, Turkey, U.S.-based Asia Foundation, the Geneva-based Centre for Humanitarian Dialogue and London-based Conciliation resources.
-On Oct.
-27, both sides signed the Agreement on Civilian Protection accord.
-The signing of the ceasefires, the ICG formation accord and the Civilian Protection accord were the three accords needed before official peace talks could proceed.
-The promise of peaceful negotiations prompted 66 MILF rebels to surrender to the military in late August.
-Formal peace talks took place Dec.
-8 and 9 in Kuala Lumpur, Malaysia.
-At the same time, Arroyo was dealing with upheaval back home after declaring martial law in Maguidinao in the wake of the massacre of more than 50 political activists in late November.
-The Ampatuan clan, believed responsible for the massacre, has close ties to Arroyo and is widely believed to have helped her win the 2004 Presidential elections.
+On September 15, the National Democratic Front of the Philippines (NDFP) and MILF signed an accord to form an International Contact Group (ICG) of impartial states and non-state organizations to aid in peace negotiations between the NDFP and MILF.
+On October 27, the two parties signed the Agreement on Civilian Protection accord.
+The signing of the ceasefires, the ICG formation accord and the Civilian Protection accord paved the way for official peace talks.
+The promise of negotiations prompted 66 MILF rebels to surrender in late August.
+Formal peace talks took place December 8 and 9 in Malaysia.In late November, Arroyo declared martial law in Maguidinao after more than 50 political activists were massacred.
+The Ampatuan clan, believed responsible for the massacre, had close political ties with Arroyo.

-1999 Launched in October, formal peace talks between the government and the Moro Islamic Liberation Front (MILF) made no progress by year’s end.
+1999 Launched in October, formal peace talks between the government and the Moro Islamic Liberation Front (MILF) had made no progress by year’s end.

 1995 Peace talks between the Moro National Liberation Front (MNLF) and the government progressed.
 But the rising influence and threat of the Moro Islamic Liberation Front (MILF) and other rebel groups drew a large deployment of government troops to Mindanao.

-In 1996, the government and the MNLF signed a significant peace agreement, which paved the way for MNLF-leader Misuari to run for office; he was elected as governor of the ARMM that same year.
+In 1996, the government and the MNLF signed a significant peace agreement, which paved the way for MNLF-leader Misuari to run for office; he was elected governor of the ARMM that same year.
 However, his term ended in violence in November 2001 when he led a failed uprising.